 - Type: Many diffusers require water or a candle and essential oils.
 Others are more passive and only require scented reeds or essential oils.

 - Cost: People may wish to consider the cost of the product, any replaceable parts, and essential oils before making a purchase.

 Traditional medicine practitioners have used aromatherapy and essential oils for centuries.
 These oils, which derive from plants, are often highly fragrant.

 Numerous advocates claim that essential oils can treat a wide range of ailments.
 While past research showed skepticism toward the medicinal properties of essential oils, more recent studies show there may be some truth to these claims.

 Another study demonstrated the benefits of using essential oils in preprocedural stress reduction.

-There is also strong evidence that essential oils could be effective in pain management, though researchers recognize that the sample size for one particular study was small, and they need more research.
+There is also evidence that essential oils could be effective in pain management.
+However, researchers recognize that the sample size for one particular study was small, and they need more research.

-That said, it may be wise for consumers to remain skeptical.
-People must not use essential oils as a substitute for medical treatment but only alongside it.
+That said, people must not use essential oils as a substitute for medical treatment but only alongside it.